grafana/alloy/docs/sources/tutorials/send-logs-to-loki.md

 This tutorial requires a Linux or macOS environment with Docker installed.

 {{< docs/ignore >}}
 > This online sandbox enviroment is based on an Ubuntu image and has Docker pre-installed.
-To install Alloy simply follow the links below and copy and paste the `Ubuntu/Debian` commands in the terminal.
+To install {{% param "PRODUCT_NAME" %}} follow the links below, and copy and paste the `Ubuntu/Debian` commands in the terminal.

 {{< /docs/ignore >}}